getnacelle/gatsby-theme-nacelle/examples/store-with-checkout/README.md

 # Demo Site for Gatsby-Theme-Nacelle

-A very basic, totally unstyled Gatsby site running `gatsby-theme-nacelle`.
-This site demonstrates the use of `gatsby-node.js` to programatically build pages for products and collections.
+A very basic, spartanly-styled Gatsby site running `gatsby-theme-nacelle`.
+This site demonstrates the use of `gatsby-node.js` to programatically build pages for products and collections, and uses a cart system connected to Redux with a checkout feature powered by Nacelle's Hail Frequency API.

 Check out the deploy [here](https://affectionate-sinoussi-2c533e.netlify.com/).

-**NOTE**: Cart and checkout functionality will be available in future versions of this demo site.

 ## What is Nacelle?

 Nacelle is a headless eCommerce platform made for developers who want to create superior customer buying experiences.
 When you connect your Shopify, Magento, or custom eCommerce store to Nacelle, our proprietary indexing system supplies a high-performance connection to your back end.

 To learn more, check out our [docs](https://docs.getnacelle.com/intro.html#what-is-nacelle).

+## Why Redux?

+While it would be feasible to manage this store's global state with the React Context API and React Hooks, Redux helps you to scale your application in an organized way as your state tree grows in complexity.

+This example site uses the Hooks API for `react-redux`, which makes it easy to read global state and dispatch actions from any component without the use of higher-order components (HOCs).
+State is preserved between browser refreshes with the help of Redux middleware for local storage.
+We recommend using the Redux Devtools for Chrome or Firefox in order to get access to time-traveling, state charts, and other handy state inspection features.